 Stone Chariot of Vittala Temple

 The first structure I noticed was the sculpted Stone Chariot, which is considered to be the most stunning architecture of the Vijayanagara kingdom.
 Designed in the shape of an ornamental chariot with the idol of Garuda, it is an iconic landmark of Hampi.
 The structure is classified as a Karakkoil, a temple fashioned after temple chariots which are taken in procession around the temple during festivals.

 The Stone Chariot or Ratha stands in the courtyard of complex and welcomes the visitors as they enter the temple grounds.
 Even though it appears to be one, the Stone Chariot is not a monolithic structure.
 As per Hindu mythology, Garuda is the carrier of Lord Vishnu and its image is enshrined into the sanctum.
 The popularity if this iconic sculpture has led to it being part of the Indian currency in the denomination of Rupees fifty.

 The chariot is adorned with a set of four finely sculptured granite wheels.
 Though the chariot is not resting on it, the four giant wheels are extremely well detailed and good enough to compete with real life ones.
-A series of concentric floral motifs decorate the wheels.
+A series of concentric floral motifs decorate the sides of the wheels.
 The platform, where the wheels rest, shows clamps were later added to fix it from moving around the axis.
 Some older pictures of the stone chariot show it with a shikhara and the kalasha which have now eroded away.
-The wheels of the stone chariot were once functional and could be rotated by the people.
-But some years ago the ASI cemented the wheels in order to avoid causing damage to them any further.
+The wheels of the stone chariot are said to be once functional and could be rotated by the people.
+But some years ago the ASI cemented the wheels in order to avoid causing damage to them.

 In front of the chariot two elephants are positioned as if they are pulling the chariot.
 However if you look carefully, you can see the difference in the style of sculpting.
 These elephants were supposedly added at a later stage after the chariot was completed.
 Originally two horses were carved in that position.
 The rear legs of the horses can be still seen just behind these elephant sculptures.

 Maha Mandap of Vittala Temple

-On leaving the Stone Chariot you reach the main hall in front of the Vittala temple.
+On leaving the Stone Chariot, I walked down to the main hall in front of the Vittala temple.
 Unfortunately the entrance to the Maha Mandap was blocked for maintenance.
 The first time I was here a couple of years back, people used to be allowed inside the main hall.

-The Maha Mandapa or main hall of the Vittala Temple is situated in the inner courtyard of the temple complex just behind the Stone Chariot.
-It is a structure of immense beauty sitting on a highly ornate base carved with a series of floral motifs.
+The Maha Mandapa or main hall of the Vittala Temple is situated in the inner courtyard, bang in the center of the temple complex just behind the Stone Chariot.
+It is a structure of immense beauty, sitting on a highly ornate base carved with a series of floral motifs.
 Maha mandap along the axis of the main temple has a pillared hall with three entrances.
 A series of steps flanked by elephant balustrades gives access to this elevated open hall called the Maha mandap.

 The base is decorated with carvings of warriors, horses, swans and several other ornamental designs.
 The lowermost of it is a chain of horses, its trainers and the traders.